avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

   // Where to send delegation rewards when done validating DelegatorRewardsOwner fx.Owner `serialize:"true" json:"delegationRewardsOwner"`

-  // Who is authorized to modify the auto-renew config Owner fx.Owner `serialize:"true" json:"owner"`
+  // Who is authorized to manage this validator ValidatorAuthority fx.Owner `serialize:"true" json:"validatorAuthority"`

   // Fee this validator charges delegators as a percentage, times 10,000
   // For example, if this validator has DelegationShares=300,000 then they
-  // take 30% of rewards from delegators DelegationShares uint32 `serialize:"true" json:"shares"`
+  // take 30% of rewards from delegators DelegationShares uint32 `serialize:"true" json:"delegationShares"`

-  // Weight of this validator used when sampling
-  Wght uint64 `serialize:"true" json:"weight"`

   // Percentage of rewards to restake at the end of each cycle, expressed in millionths (percentage * 10,000).
   // Range [0..1_000_000]: